Updated On:

 Mar 27, 2025

-• Chief author added Frentz
+Chief author now Frentz

 Jan 30, 2025

-• Referred to State and Local Government
+Introduction and first reading, referred to State and Local Government

 earliest